easydiyeb1a/easydiyeb1a.github.io/index.md

 ## My Journey

 I am a PhD student specialized a subfield of Artificial Intelligence, and therefore, my EB1A are filed without having the formal title of "Dr.".
 I applied for the EB-1A visa through the Texas Service Center, with premium processing (direct, not following up pp).
 My application was approved in 10 days.
-I have over 220 citations, 10 peer-reviewed publications and 40+ paper reviews.
+I have over 220 citations (20 of those are from unpublished papers), 10 peer-reviewed publications and 40+ paper reviews.
 I gathered 6 recommendation letters: 1 from a dependent and 5 from independent sources.

 ### my preparation